 EastOver Press is proud to announce the publication of a collection of poems, Intimacies in Borrowed Light, by Darius Stewart.
-The title will be released in July 2022.

 Intimacies in Borrowed Light, Stewart’s first book-length collection of poems, brings together poems from his three previous chapbooks—The Terribly Beautiful, Sotto Voce, and The Ghost the Night Becomes—in addition to new poems not collected in those volumes.
 The result is a book that is more than the sum of its parts, but one that coalesces around themes of love, addiction, violence, sexual identity, and the corporeal body to betray the intimate moments that illuminate, especially, Black gay male experiences.